jeremy43/special-goggles/README.md

 # Flow-Guided-Feature-Aggregation for Video Recognition

-The major contributors of this repository include [Xizhou Zhu](https://github.com/einsiedler0408), [Yuwen Xiong](https://github.com/Orpine), [Yuqing Zhu](), [Shuhao Fu](https://github.com/howardmumu), [Jifeng Dai](https://github.com/daijifeng001), [Lu Yuan](http://www.lyuan.org/), and  [Yichen Wei](https://github.com/YichenWei).
+The major contributors of this repository include [Xizhou Zhu](https://github.com/einsiedler0408), [Yujie Wang](), [Yuqing Zhu](), [Shuhao Fu](https://github.com/howardmumu), [Jifeng Dai](https://github.com/daijifeng001), [Lu Yuan](http://www.lyuan.org/), and  [Yichen Wei](https://github.com/YichenWei).

 ## Introduction

-**Flow-Guided Feature Aggregation** is initially described in a [CVPR 2017 paper](https://arxiv.org/abs/1703.10025).
-It provides an accurate and end-to-end framework for video recognition (e.g., object detection and semantic segmentation in videos).
+**Flow-Guided Feature Aggregation** is initially described in a [ICCV 2017 paper](https://arxiv.org/abs/1703.10025).
+It provides an accurate and end-to-end learning framework for video object detection.
 It is worth noting that:

-* Flow-Guided Feature Aggregation significantly improves the video recognition accuracy by applying the heavy-weight image recognition network (e.g., ResNet-101) on an interval of frames, and aggregating nearby features along the motion paths to produce a more accurate prediction with the leverage of temporal coherence on feature level.
+* Flow-Guided Feature Aggregation improves the per-frame features by aggregation of nearby features along the motion paths, thus significantly improves the video object detection accuracy.
-* The entire system is end-to-end trained for the task of video recognition, which is vital for improving the recognition accuracy.
-Directly adopting state-of-the-art flow estimation methods without end-to-end training would deliver noticable worse results.
+* Flow-Guided Feature Aggregation considers temporal information at the feature level instead of the ﬁnal box level.
+The entire system is end-to-end trained for the task of video recognition, which is vital for improving the recognition accuracy.
-* Flow-Guided Feature Aggregation overperforms the strong single-frame baselines in ImageNet VID, especially for more challenging fast moving objects
+* Flow-Guided Feature Aggregation signiﬁcantly improves upon strong single-frame baselines in ImageNet VID, especially for more challenging fast moving objects

 ***Click image to watch our demo video***